ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 Note: Code is obfuscated and hard to learn.
 However, looking at the encrypted report, one can also guess that a Vigenere cipher is used.
 So no need to analyze the obfuscated code to find out what is going on.
 This should also be stated in the solution chapter.

-### 14: Login Mimic (easy)
+### 14: JWT Validity (easy)
 If login is successful, the DIBA server sends a JSON Web Token (JWT) to the app, which is then included in every subsequent request by the app to link the request to the authenticated user.
 While JWTs in general are considered secure assuming they are used correctly, it's also possible to use them in an insecure way - which is what happened in DIBA.

-**Goal:** Get a JWT (e.g., by using an intercepor proxy) and analyse it's content (e.g., by using https://jwt.io).
+**Goal:** Get a JWT (e.g., by using an intercepor proxy) and analyze it's content (e.g., by using https://jwt.io).
 Identify one major problem with the content of the token and what the security implications are.

 **Check**: Works